mutonix/Vript/DATA.md

 - `RR_scenes.zip`: The trimmed video clips in the Vript-RR benchmark, which correspond to scenes in the `RR_annotations`.

-- `RR_annotations`: The annotations of the Vript-RR benchmark.
-The `RR_annotations.jsonl` file contains all the annotations in the Vript-RR benchmark, which can be previewed in the [Vript-RR](https://huggingface.co/datasets/Mutonix/Vript-RR) on Huggingface.
+- The `RR_annotations.jsonl`: It contains all the annotations in the Vript-RR benchmark, which can be previewed in the [Vript-RR](https://huggingface.co/datasets/Mutonix/Vript-RR) on Huggingface.

 #### Vript-ERO
 ```